rfwlab/rfw/docs/index.md

 - **Reactive stores** – computed values and watchers keep application state consistent with very little boilerplate.
-- **Go‑first tooling** – projects use the standard Go toolchain and the `rfw-cli` utility for compilation and development tasks.
+- **Go‑first tooling** – projects use the standard Go toolchain and the `rfw` utility for compilation and development tasks.

 ## Next steps